Science technician pay equity claim

 Science technicians (and those doing same or similar work) in schools are currently the subject of a pay equity claim which seeks to ensure that they are receiving equitable remuneration for their work.
 Learn about the science technicians pay equity claim.

 |Level of compliance||Main audience||Other|

 School science technicians are responsible for the preparation, maintenance and operation of the practical equipment, the making and safe storage of solutions and the care and collection of biological specimens used in school science labs.

 They instruct and assist teachers with practical skills, including class demonstrations and advanced techniques across all science disciplines and assist students with equipment requests for individual projects.
 Health and safety in the school science laboratory is a key responsibility.

 Workforce data from 2021 shows 87% of science technicians employed in state and state integrated schools are female.

 On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for science technicians and those people doing same or similar work in state and state-integrated schools in New Zealand.

-We have now signed Terms of Reference (which sets out how we will work together to investigate the claims) with NZEI Te Riu Roa for this claim.
-The signing of the Terms of Reference marks the end of the raising phase of the process, which means we’re now moving into the assessment phase.
+A Terms of Reference (which sets out how we will work together to investigate this claim) was then signed with NZEI Te Riu Roa and NZSTA in late 2021.
+The signing of the Terms of Reference marked the end of the raising phase of the process, which means we’ve now moved into the assessment phase.

 Last reviewed: Has this been useful?
 Give us your feedback